stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 * Is it okay for me to be honest with you, that is, me telling you what I really think?
 * Are you okay being honest with me?

-Mr Dalio argues: “In order to be successful, we have to have independent thinkers — so independent that they’ll bet against the consensus."
+Ray Dalio argues: “In order to be successful, we have to have independent thinkers — so independent that they’ll bet against the consensus."
 And to do that, “You have to put your honest thoughts on the table.”
 Then, the best ideas rise to the top.

 ## Millennials and Radical Transparency